Spiritual, Moral, Social and Cultural Curriculum Statement (SMSC)

 - Be respectful and reflective about their own beliefs, and those of others locally, nationally and globally;

-- Be fascinated by diversity;
+- Be informed and fascinated by diversity;

 - Be imaginative and creative;